Module 2

 Niamh

-The 24-hour plan is the journalist call.
-The 6-month plan is the AI content governance framework we need before Article 50 is fully enforced in August.
-But they're connected — what we tell the journalist tomorrow has to be consistent with the policy we're building.
-If we say one thing to the FT and do another internally, we create a documented record of misrepresentation.
+24 hours is the journalist call.
+6 months is the AI governance framework before Article 50 hits in August.
+They're connected: if we say one thing to the FT and do another internally, that's a record of misrepresentation.

 Fiona